 UTM parameters are the most common form of link/ad tracking, but you must be added manually to all of your campaign URLs, or use a UTM link builder tool to help.

 To make things simpler for marketers using Adwords and Analytics, Google introduced a nice shortcut.
 Instead of adding UTM parameters to every campaign URL you have, you simply enter the URL and Adwords will automatically adding one parameter called GCLID that contains all of the info that is contained in the separate UTM parameters.
-Even though the GCLID is only understandable by Google, many marketers want to push that GCLID parameter into the lead record in Salesforce for reporting purposes, which can be done using this syntax.
+Even though the GCLID is only understandable by Google, many marketers want to push that GCLID parameter into the lead record in Salesforce for reporting purposes, which can be done by selecting this variable from our variable tag builder.

 There are 3 additional pieces of information which are readily accessible and valuable for sales reps and marketers alike.
 It's useful to know:

-All 3 of these parameters can be accessed and mapped into Salesforce using the following syntax:
+All 3 of these parameters can be accessed and mapped into Salesforce using our variable tag builder as shown below:

 Finally, if you have any additional custom URL parameters that fall outside of those listed above, we've got a special syntax for that.
 For example, let's say you have defined a campaign priority score and pass values such as ?priority=high or ?priority=low in your URLs.
-You can reference those parameters dynamically using the following syntax:
+You can reference those parameters dynamically using the following syntax available in our variable tag builder.

 In this guide we've covered how to set up hidden Visitor Fields to work with any URL parameter.
 URL parameters are the most common way that web tracking information is passed into your site when a lead arrives.